Muriel-Salvan/AutoTest/README.md

 The in-game menu can register for you some tests to be run (it will generate the tests's run lists) (access this menu from the test hall, in the console type `coc AutoTest_TestHall`).

 If you want to interrupt testing in the middle of a tests session, you can use the `stop_tests` console command anytime.
+Please note that some tests hide the console and the menus, so you will first need to type `tm` in case the console does not show up.

 Check also the content of `SKSE\Plugins\StorageUtilData\AutoTest_Config.json` (see details in the previous sections) to automatically run the tests when game is loaded, and automatically quit the game when tests session is finished.